 Members of the Trust are experienced educators, school operators and professionals and fully acknowledge the role and responsibility of the Trust Board in ensuring the highest quality standards of its schools and the tireless focus on outstanding outcomes for their students.
+Members are not employees of the Trust.

 The Trust is fully aware of its procurement and Academies Financial Handbook obligations and will implement its already established policies to ensure that value for money is consistently and sustainably achieved.
 Moreover, all members of the Trust are aware of and committed to following the Seven Principles of Public Life.